 33. Where is the clearest water in Greece?

-One of the most popular tourist destinations in the country is the beautiful beach of Elafonissi in Crete.
-In fact, it is one of the most beautiful beaches in Europe and around the world.
+One of the most popular tourist destinations in the country and the Greek islands is the beautiful beach of Elafonissi in Crete.
+In fact, it is one of the most beautiful sandy beaches in Europe and around the world.
 Elafonissi is located at a distance of about 75 km southwest of the city of Chania.
 It is an excellent beach with turquoise waters and a soft sandy beach.
 There is a small island in front of the beach of the same name.

 It is a quiet place full of colors and light.
 You could go there on foot, as the distance is less than 100 meters.
 The white sand, the sandy hills, and the various colors will compensate you for your effort.
 There is also a small café on the beach with fast food and refreshments.